 So don’t wait until the General in November to start taking notice.
 Civic energy and community engagement is an ongoing battle.
 Your landlord cares who primaries.
 The local police and city hall have a stake in who primaries.
 The local school board cares.
 It is imperative to get out to vote and fight for what affects you the most.

-Two DSA backed candidates need your support before Super Tuesday and beyond.
-Can you help support Shahid Buttar to defeat Pelosi for the 12th Congressional District or Jackie Fielder defeat Wiener for the 11th Senate District seat?
+A DSA backed candidate needs your support before Super Tuesday and beyond.
+Can you help support Jackie Fielder defeat Wiener for the 11th Senate District seat?
 There is still time to put in your support.

 Keep with the fight.
 Solidarity.